derekparker/gophercon-debug-workshop/README.md

 being able to successfully use to tool to perform root cause analysis for bugs in Go programs.

 Aside from teaching the basics of Delve, I will be teaching the "debugging mindset".
-An engineers approach to solving a problem is as import, if not more important, than the tools they use.
+An engineers approach to solving a problem is as important, if not more important, than the tools they use.